Jonathan Luna

 Jonathan Paul Luna (October 21, 1965 – December 4, 2003) was an Assistant United States Attorney in Baltimore, Maryland, who was found dead under mysterious circumstances.
-Luna had been stabbed 36 times with his own pocketknife before he drowned in a creek next to his car in rural Lancaster County, Pennsylvania.
+Luna had been stabbed thirty-six times with his own pocketknife before he drowned in a creek next to his partially submerged car in rural Lancaster County, Pennsylvania.
 Investigations have proven inconclusive, and there is debate on whether Luna's death was murder or suicide.

 Personal life

-Luna was born on October 21, 1965, and grew up in the Patterson housing project near Yankee Stadium in the South Bronx, New York City.
-His father was Filipino, and his mother an African-American from the American South.
+Jonathan Luna was born on October 21, 1965, and grew up in the Patterson houses near Yankee Stadium in the South Bronx, New York City.
+His father was Filipino and his mother an African-American from the American South.
 Luna received his undergraduate degree from Fordham University.
 He later studied at the University of North Carolina School of Law, where he was roommates with Reggie Shuford.
 He worked at Arnold & Porter in Washington, D.C. from 1993 to 1994 and the Federal Trade Commission from 1994 to 1997.
 Luna served as a prosecutor in the Brooklyn borough of New York City before moving to Baltimore to become an Assistant United States Attorney.

 Luna married Angela Hopkins, an obstetrician, on August 29, 1993, and they had two children.